RogueRope/SurvivalGuide/site.md

 ![](.gitbook/assets/site4.jpeg)

 Basic, with room for making a fire, bring your guitar and marshmallows.
 We'll try to get electricity to the campsite, if you want to get hooked up bring the longest extension cord you have and a power strip.
-Daisy chains for the win.

 ### Map
 ![](.gitbook/assets/map.png)